-- 7.3.E.2 Crush Zone Material: The crush zone can take the form of additional tube frames which are designed to yield at 5g impact, or other energy absorbing material.
-The energy absorbing material needs to stay intact, i.e. materials that splinter would not be acceptable.
-Teams are required to provide documentation of the Crush Zone design as part of the Mechanical Design Report. - 7.3.F Roll Cage: All solar cars must be equipped with a roll cage that is fixed and integrally connected to the structural chassis.
-The roll cage and structural chassis combination shall encompass the entire driver in all directions.
-The roll cage must encompass the driver well enough that a cloth stretched around the roll cage is clear of a full free range of motion of the driver's head with the safety belts in use. - 7.3.F.1 The protection provided for the driver in a collision must be documented in the team's Mechanical Technical Report as per Reg.
-3.4.B. - 7.3.F.2 A preliminary sketch and description of the roll cage must be submitted to ASC Headquarters the date indicated in Reg.
-3.2.A.1, as per Reg.3.3. - 7.3.F.3 In addition to providing collision and rollover protection, the roll cage must be designed so as to deflect body/array panels of the car up and away from the driver in the event of an accident.
-The front roll cage shall be angled backwards to facilitate deflection of the body/array panel. - 7.3.F.4 Note, the forward portion of the front roll cage shall be far enough forward that in the event of a collision causing the drivers head to move forward, the furthest extent of the drivers head is still within the confines of the roll cage - 7.3.F.5 The roll cage must be padded with energy-absorbing material which is bonded and secured to the roll cage, meeting SFI-45.1 or better, wherever it may come into contact with the driver's helmet covering 50% of the roll cage member.
-In addition, a headrest of at least 20 mm thick resilient material must be securely mounted behind the driver's head such that it supports the drivers head in normal driving position. - 7.3.F.6 There must be 50 mm of clearance in all directions between any member of the roll cage and the helmet of the driver seated in the normal driving position.
-There must be at least 30 mm of clearance between the driver's helmet and the padding to allow for free movement of the driver's head. - 7.3.F.7 The roll cage and attachment of the roll cage to the structural chassis shall be designed for a minimum of a 5g load from all directions, where g is the total gross mass of the vehicle including driver and ballast.
+All solar cars must be equipped with a roll cage that is fixed and integrally connected to the structural chassis.
+The roll cage and structural chassis combination shall encompass the occupant in all directions.
+The roll cage must encompass the occupants well enough that a cloth stretched around the roll cage is clear of a full free range of motion of the occupant's head including helmet with the safety belts in use.

+10.3.G.1 The protection provided for the occupants in a collision must be documented in the team's Mechanical Technical Report as per Reg.
+5.2.B.

+10.3.G.2 A preliminary sketch and description of the roll cage must be submitted to ASC Headquarters the date indicated in Reg.
+4.3.A.1, as per Reg.
+5.1.A.

+- 10.3.G.3 In addition to providing collision and rollover protection, the roll cage must be designed so as to deflect body/array panels of the car up and away from the occupants in the event of an accident.
+The front roll cage shall be angled backwards to facilitate deflection of the body/array panel. - 10.3.G.4 Note, the forward portion of the front roll cage shall be far enough forward that in the event of a collision causing the occupants head to move forward, the furthest extent of the occupants head is still within the confines of the roll cage - 10.3.G.5 The roll cage must be padded with energy-absorbing material which is bonded and secured to the roll cage, meeting SFI-45.1 or FIA 8857-2001 Type A or B, or better, wherever it may come into contact with the occupant's helmet covering 50% of the roll cage member.
+In addition, a headrest of at least 20 mm thick resilient material must be securely mounted behind the occupant's head without the use of cable ties, fabric straps, or temporary attachments.
+The headrest must support the occupant's head in normal driving position. - 10.3.G.6 There must be 50 mm of clearance in all directions between any member of the roll cage and the helmets of the occupants seated in the normal driving position.
+There must be at least 30 mm of clearance between the occupant's helmet and the padding to allow for free movement of the occupant's head. - 10.3.G.7 The roll cage and attachment of the roll cage to the structural chassis shall be designed for a minimum of a 5g load from all directions, where g is the total gross mass of the vehicle in fully loaded driving condition.

-7.4 Fasteners3
+10.4 Fasteners6